-A transformation is the result of the process of mapping fields in your connector instance resources to existing fields and objects in a common object (CO).
-After you create a CO, you will select a connector instance, choose the resource containing the objects that you want to map to the CO, and map fields to the CO.
+A transformation is the result of the process of mapping fields in your connector instance resources to existing fields and objects in a common resource (common resource).
+After you create a common resource, you will select a connector instance, choose the resource containing the objects that you want to map to the common resource, and map fields to the common resource.
 The end result is a a transformation of the selected objects in the connector instance.

 You can test the APIs described in this section using our interactive documentation.
 Open SAP Open Connectors, and then click API Docs in the header.